epfml/disco/simulator/A-NC/README.md

   - the number of clients in the network
   - the number of rounds, i.e. the number of times the parameters are exchanged between neighbours
   - the number of runs, i.e. the number of times you restart your optimization algorithm
-  - the number of epochs, i.e. the number of optimization iterations per round
+  - the number of epochs, i.e. the number of steps taken by each client model between each parameter diffusion
   - the batch size, i.e. the number of samples taken by the optimization algorithm at a time

 ### Communication matrix